vwellmo57/Plane-Emitted-Data-Obtainer/README.md

 ## The Results

 After dropping the Pi, the acceleration data and footage from the capsule's camera corrupted.
-The capsule's code and mechanics worked flawlessly, but due to a crash that rendered the plane completely broken we were unable to have any further attempts.
+The capsule's code and mechanics worked flawlessly, but due to a crash that rendered the plane completely broken, we were unable to have any further attempts.
 We decided to drop the Pi from a tall bridge to try to mimic the results.

 ## Deployment